 Risk factors include darker skin, young age, past history, wounds under tension.
 Common areas include upper chest, shoulders and earlobes.

 Treatment is difficult and not always successful.
-Possible lines of treatments include the following:
+Possible lines of medical dermatology treatments include the following:

 Injections of a steroid (triamcinolone) into a keloid may help to flatten small and early ones.